jaspervdj/hakyll/README.markdown

     $body

+Templates are rendered using the Haskell `Text.Template` library.
+This means that in your template, you can use `$identifier`, and it will be replaced by the value of `identifier`.

-Is a template we could, for example, render the file we saw in the previous section.
+With this template we could, for example, render the file we saw in the previous section.
 It would go like this:

     page <- readPage "text.markdown"